Brian Christopher: Independent circuit (2007–2017)

-In 2014 Christopher and Scotty 2 Hotty continued teaming together in the independent circuit, England and Germany until 2016.
+In 2014, Christopher and Scotty 2 Hotty continued teaming together in the independent circuit, England and Germany until 2016.

-On the weekend of September 22 and 23, 2017, Christopher teamed with his dad and Doug Gilbert as these lost two matches to Terry Funk and The Rock 'n' Roll Express for Big Time Wrestling in Raleigh, North Carolina and Spartanburg, South Carolina.
+On the weekend of September 22 and 23, 2017, Christopher teamed with his dad and Doug Gilbert for two matches to Terry Funk and The Rock 'n' Roll Express for Big Time Wrestling in Raleigh, North Carolina and Spartanburg, South Carolina, both resulting in a loss.

 Christopher's last match was on November 11, 2017 where he defeated Donnie Primetime for Georgia Premier Wrestling in Canton, Georgia.

 Personal life

-Lawler was a Pittsburgh Steelers fan, in stark contrast to his father, who was a diehard Cleveland Browns fan.
+Lawler was a Pittsburgh Steelers fan, in stark contrast to his father, who is a diehard Cleveland Browns fan.
 According to his brother Kevin, Lawler was buried in a Steelers-themed casket with his ring name.

 Lawler was arrested in February 2009 for disorderly conduct.
 On June 26, 2009, he was arrested for public intoxication just before 3 a.m.
 According to the police report, he "became very belligerent" once in custody and threatened the police officer who arrested him.
 On July 13, 2009, he was jailed for 30 days after failing to attend an in-patient treatment center as part of his plea agreement.

 Death

 Around 1 a.m.
-EST on July 7, 2018, Lawler was again jailed for driving under the influence, and for evading police.
+EDT on July 7, 2018, Lawler was again jailed for driving under the influence, and for evading police.
 On the early morning of July 29, 2018, Lawler was found hanging in a cell at the Hardeman County Jail and was observed to be brain dead.
-His life support was disabled a few hours after his father Jerry Lawler had arrived to the hospital to see him.
+His life support was disabled a few hours after his father Jerry Lawler had arrived at the hospital to see him.
 Lawler was pronounced dead at around 4:40 p.m.
-EST at the age of 46.
+EDT at the age of 46.

 On the one year anniversary of his death, Jerry Lawler filed a wrongful death lawsuit against Hardeman County, Hardeman County Sheriff John Doolen, and others for allegedly failing to protect Lawler.
 He alleged that Doolen had personally promised to "keep an eye" on Lawler after he was incarcerated.
-At his funeral, a little red wagon that he used to carry his numerous title belts to the ring in his USWA days was present, in memorial to the career of a decorated, respected, and well-liked wrestler.
+The case was dismissed on September 20, 2024.